umdio/umdio/README.md

 Status: script scrapes schedule data from testudo and inserts into a mongodb database, sinatra serves courses endpoint.
 Bundler and rake manage the tasks, and rspec testing has limited coverage.

 ##TODO:
 - Testing - write more comprehensive tests
-  - levels and types of tests: Smoke, Sanity, CRUD, Positive/Negative, Boundary(corner cases), Security
 - Implement:
 	- courses/search
 	- courses/<dep_number>